paketo-buildpacks/blog/content/posts/0006-build-plan-buildpack.md

   [requires.metadata]
     launch = true
 ```
-The Build Plan Buildpack is used here so that we don't need to use either the
-[Go Mod Vendor](https://github.com/paketo-buildpacks/go-mod-vendor) or the [Go Build](https://github.com/paketo-buildpacks/go-build) buildpacks to require the `go` dependency.
-We can
-also force the `go` dependency, which in this case is the Go compiler, to be
-present in the final running image, which it normally is absent from.
-This
-allows us to run various `go` commands to ensure that it is installed properly
-without relying on any other buildpacks in the Go language family.

 There are other applications where the use of the Build Plan buildpack would
 enable a build that would be hard if not impossible to detect automatically, or
 to make an image as small as possible.

 An example of this would be an app that has a simple Nodejs frontend and has a Go backend.
 You could add the Node Engine and Build Plan buildpack to the order grouping of